-- Shareholders holding, at the date of deposit of the requisition, not less than one-tenth of the paid-up capital of the Company carrying the right of voting at general meetings of the Company shall have the right, by written requisition (stating the purpose of the general meeting and signed by the Shareholder(s) concerned) sent to the Company Secretary at the Company's registered office\\ and principal office\\ to require a SGM to be called by the Board to transact a specified business in such requisition; and such meeting shall be held within two months after the deposit of such requisition. - If the requisition is in order, the Company Secretary will ask the Board to convene a SGM in accordance with applicable legal and regulatory requirements.
+- Shareholders holding, at the date of deposit of the requisition, not less than one-tenth of the paid-up capital of the Company carrying the right of voting at general meetings of the Company shall have the right, by written requisition (stating the purpose of the general meeting and signed by the Shareholder(s) concerned) sent to the Company Secretary at the Company's registered office and principal office to require a SGM to be called by the Board to transact a specified business in such requisition; and such meeting shall be held within two months after the deposit of such requisition. - If the requisition is in order, the Company Secretary will ask the Board to convene a SGM in accordance with applicable legal and regulatory requirements.

-Enquires of the above may be addressed in writing to the Company Secretary at the principal office\\ or by e-mail to companysecretary@pacificbasin.com.
+Enquires of the above may be addressed in writing to the Company Secretary at the principal office or by e-mail to companysecretary@pacificbasin.com.

-p.123 Corporate Information including the Company's registered office and principal office addresses
+p.121 Corporate Information including the Company's registered office and principal office addresses

-Planned Financial Calendar in 2022
+Planned Financial Calendar in 2023

-24 February 2021 annual results announcement

-11 March 2021 Annual Report

-13 April First quarter 2022 trading update

-12-19 April Book closure for determining entitlement to attend and vote at the AGM

-19 April Annual General Meeting

-Applicable if 2021 fina al dividend is payable:

-20 April Last day of dealings in shares with entitlement to 2021 final dividend

-21 April Ex-dividend date

-22 April by 4:30 pm HK time Deadline for lodging transfers for entitlement to 2021 final dividend

-25 April 2021 Final dividend record date and book closure of the share register

-5 May 2021 Final dividend payment date
+23 February 14 March 17 April 13-18 April 18 April 2022 annual results announcement 2022 Annual Report First quarter 2023 trading update Book closure for determining entitlement to attend and vote at the AGM Annual General Meeting Applicable if 2022 fina 24 April 25 April 26 April by 4:30 pm HK time 27 April 9 May al dividend is payable: Last day of dealings in shares with entitlement to 2022 final dividend Ex-dividend date Deadline for lodging transfers for entitlement to 2022 final dividend 2022 Final dividend record date and book closure of the share register 2022 Final dividend payment date 31 July 2023 interim results announcement Applicable if 2023 inte 10 August 11 August 14 August by 4:30 pm HK time 15 August 25 August erim dividend is payable: Last day of dealings in shares with entitlement to 2023 interim dividend Ex-dividend date Deadline for lodging transfers for entitlement to 2023 interim dividend 2023 Interim dividend record date and book closure of the share register 2023 interim dividend payment date 12 October Third quarter 2023 trading update